daltonbr/niosII/README.md

 - [ ] method to convert a given 16bit unsigned integer to its correspond in 7-display-segment
 - [ ] decide which option is best: convert all digits at once OR one by one
 - [ ] method or way to move and rotate the HexDisplay
 - [ ] discuss a way to read and decide which command was assigned
+- [ ] method to rotate a word with a timer of 200 ms, with an option to rotate left or right.

 For more project like this one, see our another repo https://github.com/daltonbr/micro2